Jump to topic

 Children are most likely not candidates for early orthodontic treatment if they have:

-Four common types of early orthodontic treatment include, but are not limited to:
+Four common types of early orthodontic treatment include:

 Impacted teeth, crossbites, dental crowding, and breathing problems are common indicators for palatal expansion.
 However, expanders are only beneficial for younger children because their jaws are still developing.
-Teens and adults, on the other hand, already have fully developed jaws that cannot be expanded without surgery.
+Teens and adults already have fully developed jaws that cannot be expanded without surgery.

 Cervical Pull Headgear — treats overbites and underbites.